 Instant Composition Conducting is one way of structuring improvisation performance by placing the responsibility and power to create structure into the hands of one person.
 The conductor usually improvises as well, most often via hand-signs that have to be learned by everybody beforehand.
 But it could also be big cards or other means of suggesting/commanding structure that all the performers understand.

 The structuring force of an instant composition conductor can differ widely depending on personality and style of conducting.
 Conductors can go as far as suggesting certain pieces of source material that has to be used and commanding direct influence on the development of that material (like softer/louder, faster/slower), or on the other end of the spectrum just give structural suggestions (start/stop) or connect players and material with each other on basis of what they hear/see the improvisers are doing (suggesting grouping, solo’s, duets…)

 When there is a conductor, there is always also the issue of obeying and not-obeying.
 Sometimes, there are rules about that as well (which again can be broken).

 Music is the discipline that uses conducting the most, for obvious reasons.
 In interdisciplinary conducted performances there is always the question of how and when the other performers actually have time to look at the conductor. (which e.g. for dancers/actors can be problematic)

 Other general things about this category?

-Are these three ‘types’ above a good categorizing of all the possible ‘Structures in Improvisation’?
+Are these three ‘types’ above a good categorizing of all the possible ‘Explicit Agreements/Structures in Improvisation’?
 Please let yourself be heard if you think otherwise!
-Just note that we discuss in this section only those structures or roadmaps for improvisation that go beyond Formal Agreements (see those in the section about Context) and also beyond the focus that might be given to a group with the intention to create Common Ground or train performers in a certain way (= which might be scores for Exercises/Training –> this is a section that could still be created).
+Just note that we discuss in this section only those structures or roadmaps for improvisation that go beyond the Basic Agreements (see those in the section about Context).
+And that we discuss structures/exercises that are given to a group in ‘preparation’ under creating Implicit Agreements (Common Ground).
+Of course, there is overlap there, and –> scores for Exercises/Training is a new section that could still be created).